-12 Viva Voce Examinations
+12 Oral Examinations

-- 12.1 The Board of Examiners must determine who shall attend the viva voce examinations.
+- 12.1 The Board of Examiners must determine who shall attend the oral examinations.
 These must be conducted by not less than two examiners acting together.
-When vivas are held to either determine the final degree result or for borderline/prize purposes there should be one external and one internal examiner.
-In exceptional circumstances, where the external examiner is unable to attend the viva voce (e.g. due to illness), a second member of College staff must be present.
-For viva examinations which form part of the normal scheme of examination (e.g. language oral examinations), it is acceptable for both examiners to be internal members of staff. - 12.2 No one may attend a viva voce examination except the examiners and the candidate.
+When viva voce examinations are held to either determine the final degree result or for borderline/prize purposes there should be one external and one internal examiner.
+In exceptional circumstances, where the external examiner is unable to attend the viva voce examination (e.g. due to illness), a second member of College staff must be present.
+For oral examinations which form part of the normal scheme of examination (e.g. language oral examinations), it is acceptable for both examiners to be internal members of staff. - 12.2 No one may attend a viva voce examination except the examiners and the candidate.